 As mentioned there are two leafs to hang, one top - one bottom.
 There is also two weather mouldings, a door handle with a mortice lock, a bolt to hold the doors' to each other and bolts or locks to hold each one closed as well.
-There is a reasonable amount of work involved so I always allow plenty of time to get these right.

 I always start by hanging the bottom leaf first.
 It has to be fitted so the top of it is perfectly level and then the top leaf can be rested on that and hung/marked out afterward.